Homebrew/legacy-homebrew/doc/docker.md

     from velvia/spark-jobserver:0.5.2-SNAPSHOT
     add /path/to/my/jobserver.conf /app/docker.conf

+Similarly, to change the logging configuration, inherit from this container and overwrite `/app/log4j-server.properties`.

+## Jars / Passing Arguments to the Start Script

+Any `spark-submit` arguments can be passed to the tail of the `docker run` command.
+A very common use of this is to add custom jars to your Spark job environment.
+For example, to add the Datastax Spark-Cassandra Connector to your job:

+    docker run -d -p 8090:8090 velvia/spark-jobserver:0.5.2-SNAPSHOT --packages com.datastax.spark:spark-cassandra-connector_2.10:1.3.0-M1

 ## Database, Persistence, Logs

 Docker containers are usually stateless, but it wouldn't be very useful to have the jars and job config reset every time you had to kill and restart a container.